 MNOs used to have to deal with the logistics of handling millions of SIM cards.
-Now, with the availability of eSIMs, they can develop truly digital experiences for their subscribers, while reducing the burden on their supply chain and gaining customer loyalty.
+With the availability of eSIMs, they can develop truly digital experiences for their subscribers while reducing the burden on their supply chain and gaining customer loyalty.

 7. Consumer brands are adopting them

-The third phase of the Remote SIM Provisioning specifications, which is expected to be released in the second half of 2018, promises to create an even better user experience.
+The third phase of the Remote SIM Provisioning specifications, which are expected to be released in the second half of 2018, promises to create an even better user experience.

 9. They will power the future

-With 5G connectivity set to radically alter mobile services, the eSIM will play an integral role.
-When 5G becomes standard, devices containing them will possess processing power that is incredibly robust, and will rely on the eSIM to manage their connection.
+With 5G connectivity set to alter mobile services radically, the eSIM will play an integral role.
+When 5G becomes standard, devices containing them will possess incredibly robust processing power and rely on the eSIM to manage their connection.